lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 To change your path bar to buttons :menuselection:`View --> Pathbar --> Location` and to get back to a pathbar you can type into :menuselection:`View --> Pathbar --> Path Buttons`.

-pcmanfm-qt when right clicking has special options for dealing with archieves such as tar or zip files.
+pcmanfm-qt has options when right clicking has special options for dealing with archieves such as tar or zip files.
 To extract the files in the current directory right click and select extract here.
 You can also extract to another location with right clicking and selecting extract to and a dialog will pop up showing to where to extract the file.

 Screenshot
 ----------